-During the visits for the empirical work, there were noticeable improvements on the sites and these observations formed the basis for the development of this paper.
+The improvements on the sites were very significant and this forms the basis for this paper.
 It is important to note that the focus of this paper is not to quantify the extent of change or safety improvements that occurred on the sites but only to acknowledge the change had occurred during the time of observation.
 From the findings, it is evident that behavioural changes did occur in housekeeping and site safety practices (see images).